 The Sexual Offences Act 2003 is used to define and determine the severity of all sexual offences in the UK.
-It almost entirely replaced the Sexual Offences Act 1956, expect for four sections on brothels, which make it illegal to run, or help run, a brothel.
+The Act almost entirely replaced the Sexual Offences Act 1956, with the exception of four sections regarding brothels, which make it illegal to run, or help to run, a brothel in the UK.

-As society’s attitudes change, some of its laws can start to feel inappropriate and out of date.
-By getting rid of the Sexual Offences Act 1956, the UK government were able to significantly change how certain sexual offences were defined whilst also relaxing previous laws on homosexuality.
-They were also able to respond to public opinion and increase the severity of cases involving sexual abuse, child abuse, and sex trafficking and tackle scenarios that had not been covered by the 1956 Act, such as where there were vulnerable adults that were liable to exploitation.
+In updating the Sexual Offences Act 1956, the UK government were able to significantly change how certain sexual offences were defined whilst also updating previous outdated laws on homosexuality from the 1956 Act.
+They were also able to respond to public opinion and increase the severity of cases involving sexual abuse, child abuse and sex trafficking and tackle scenarios that had not been covered by the 1956 Act, such as those involving vulnerable adults which are liable to exploitation.

 What constitutes sexual abuse?

 The Sexual Offences Act 2003 categorises many different types of sexual abuse and also defines offences including rape and sexual assault.

 As a general rule, an act of sexual abuse is determined to have taken place when a person in a position of power or authority intentionally takes advantage of someone else to engage them in sexual activity.

 These kinds of relationships can take all sorts of forms, but potential sexual abuse scenarios could involve:

 - An adult and a child